 I am also a postdoctoral research assistant in the School of English and Drama, Queen Mary University of London, providing research and editorial support on Pamela Clemit’s Oxford University Press edition of The Letters of William Godwin.

-I have previously taught English literature 1700-present at various colleges of the University of Oxford (2009-16).
+I have also provided occasional teaching on British Romantic-period literature at Queen Mary, and previously taught 18th- to 21st-century English literature at various colleges of the University of Oxford (2009-16).

 My edition of Florence Macarthy: An Irish Tale (1818), by Sydney Owenson, for Chawton House Library Women’s Fiction series (London: Pickering and Chatto, 2012) was reissued in paperback by Routledge in 2016.